 And she would say, well, you’re actually putting sentences together.
 Now, she would say you’ve come a long way.
 And we’re communicating we’re having a different conversation than last time.
 And that was really heartening to be able to hear her actually notice the difference that was kind of like, Oh, wow, all right, somebody actually noticed the people on there all day, every day, they don’t notice.

 Tracey Bode 39:07

-Yeah, it’s I think this is where some of the support group and the external group of family members and other people is, it’s probably helpful to have those sort of supports, and I can’t say I know too much about them.
-But I know when I used to work in a hospital, we would have like a stroke group of stroke survivors who come together.
+Yeah, it’s I think this is where some of the support group and the external group of family members and other people is, it’s probably helpful to have those sorts of supports, and I can’t say I know too much about them.
+But I know when I used to work in a hospital, we would have a stroke group of stroke survivors who come together.
 And sometimes it was a big social there may have been, a bit of a therapy activity as well, or therapy, and then a cup of tea together or something.
 So yeah, that’s probably another avenue for getting that type of support.
 Yeah, so in terms of getting the assessment, or the evaluation for your AAC, it might be, it should be the conversation started with your primary speech pathologist,

 Bill Gasiamis 41:56

 Well, it’s been really informative.
-Tell me, I know that you’re doing a little bit of work with a partner in the UK or in Scotland?
+Tell me, I know that you’re doing a little bit of work with a partner in the UK or in Scotland.
 Is that right?

 Tracey Bode 42:03

 Oh, yes.
 Talking Mats?
 Is that what you’re thinking of?

 Yeah.
 Tell me a little bit about that.